 The Real Estate Assessments Office mailed the 2017 notices beginning February 27, 2017.
 After receiving this notice, if you are uncertain about the accuracy of your 2017 real estate assessment on the basis of value or equity with other properties, please follow these steps:

+July 3, 2017.
 If you are not satisfied with the result of your administrative appeal, you may appeal to the Board of Equalization (BOE).
 The BOE is composed of eight County taxpayers, and is established by the Board of County Supervisors to render an independent third party opinion in cases of disagreement between the taxpayer and the assessing official.
 Although the BOE is a quasi-judicial board, there is no application fee, and an attorney is not required.
-The deadline for filing an assessment appeal with the BOE is July 3, 2017.
+The deadline for filing an assessment appeal with the BOE was

 You may appeal to the Circuit Court of Prince William County within three years of the assessment.